 World Spice Merchants https://www.worldspice.com

-a modern way to cook is the February 2017 selection for the World Spice Cookbook Club. a modern way to cook is currently available for purchase at our retail store and online.
+a modern way to cook is the February 2017 selection for the World Spice Cookbook Club. a modern way to cook is currently available for purchase on amazon.com.

 Recipes from a modern way to cook © 2016 by Anna Jones.
 Photography by Matt Russell.
 Published by Ten Speed Press.
 All rights reserved.